 Severe glaucoma – Increased pressure within the eye which causes pain and loss of sight.

 Phthisis bulbi – A shrunken and non-functional globe which occurs due to trauma or severe ocular disease.

 Severe trauma – Such as a globe rupture.
 There is always a risk that the cat will develop sympathetic ophthalmia, in which the undamaged eye becomes inflamed and can potentially lose vision.
 Removing the damaged eye prevents this condition.

 Congenital deformities – These may render the eye unworkable or abnormalities can lead to permanent damage over time requiring the eye be removed.

-Your cat will stay overnight in the veterinary practice and when he is released will need to wear an Elizabethan collar until the surgery site has healed, usually between 7-14 days.
+It will be necessary for the cat to wear an Elizabethan collar until the surgery site has healed, which takes between 7-14 days.

-Long term the outcome is good, there will be some loss of binocular vision, however most cats adapt well and do fine with just one eye.
+Long-term the outcome is good, there will be some loss of binocular vision, however, most cats adapt well and do fine with just one eye.